FireStreaker2/script-pw-unlock/README.md

 If you can't access the dev console to run the code I would suggest using a script injector to run it instead, as it has the exact same result.

-If you would like to suggest anything or change something, feel free to DM me on discord @ FireStreaker2#0001 or open a pull request
+If you would like to suggest anything or change something, feel free to DM me on discord @ FireStreaker2#0001 or open a pull request.

+Also feel free to star this repository!

 Extra Note: The IP Address displayed is a random IP, the code does not have an IP Logger.